amitp-ai/amitp-ai/README.md

 Hi.
 My name is Amit Patel.
 I am a Machine Learning Engineer/Researcher and I have deep knowledge of various machine learning and deep learning algorithms as applied to Natural Language Processing (NLP).
 Some of which are highlighted in this repository.

-If you are interested in further discussion, please contact me at amitpatel.gt@gmail.com
+For further details, please contact me at amitpatel.gt@gmail.com